1. How do I connect to the terminals?

 these tweeters.
 (Having said this, I will add that with a crossover that lifts

-on this passage too, but the Hiquphon seemed neutral enough that it would not
+remarkable on this passage too, but the Hiquphon seemed neutral enough that it

-need any contour.
+would not need any contour.
 It is very natural over its entire spectrum).
-The OWII is the
+The

-hands down winner among these domes in resolution of detail and openness in the
+OWII is the hands down winner among these domes in resolution of detail and

 It was here